 - Peak water quality design flow.
 In Ecology's stormwater manual, the water quality design storm is defined as the 6-month, 24-hour design event (equivalent to 64% of the 2-year/24-hour event) as determined using the Santa Barbara Urban Hydrograph (SBUH) model.
 The draft 1998 King County manual defines the water quality design flow as 60% of the developed two-year peak flow, as determined using the King County Runoff Time Series (KCRTS) model.
 Both flow rates should be roughly equivalent. - Longitudinal slope, geometry, and design flow depth.
-The swale is designed so that the base width is between 2 and 16 feet, water velocities do not exceed 1.0 feet per second, maximum depths do not exceed 4 inches (2 inches if grass is mowed frequently), and the longitudinal slope is between one and 6 percent.
+The swale is designed so that the base width is between 2 and 16 feet, water velocities do not exceed 1.0 feet per second,

-Port of Seattle - SeaTac International Airport DRAFT Stormwater Quality Management Plan 55-2912-01 (28) July 1998
+Port of Seattle - SeaTac International Airport DRAFT Stormwater Quality Management Plan